Dedsec727/Dedsec727.github.io/_posts/2020-06-13-duplicate_a_row_sql.md

 image: duplicate_a_row_sql/img.jpg
 ---

-Let's suppose a table has 200 columms and 500 rows.
+Let's suppose a table has 200 columns and 500 rows.
 It has the first column as Identity.
 You might want to insert a new row having the same values as the last row.
 What would you do?
 Copy the whole row and explicitly insert `,` and `'` wherever necessary and execute an Insert command?
 It would take a lot of time especially if the table has large number of columns like 200 in our case.
 The efficient and time saving solution for this problem is:

 1. Insert the desired row you want to duplicate into a temporary table.
 2. Do any of the following as per your requirement: